hbolzan/new-framework/README.md

 ## Components
 All components receive the context as the first argument of their contructures.
-This way, a mocked context can be injected when testing a component.
+This way, a mocked context can easily be injected when testing a component.